software-dev-academy/testing-lab-sort-search/README.md

 > **Assistant's note:** Notice how the return type is `void`?
 This gives away
 > the fact that these methods sort _in place_.
 That is to say, they are
 > supposed to _mutate_ the argument array/list, instead of returning a copy.

+> **Assistant's 2nd note:** The motivation for using `Comparable<Rectangle>`
+> interface earlier in rectangle is simple but perhaps not obvious.
+The benefit of
+> using it is
+> that we can implement generic comparison based algorithms (such as search and
+> sort) that don't actually know what they are comparing by.
+For the sake of
+> keeping complexity down, you will only be implementing algorithms
+> specifically for the `Rectangle` class here, but with a small change to the method
+> signatures, one could make the algorithms work for _any_ class `T` that
+> implements `Comparable<T>` (ask your assistant if you are curious).
+An
+> implication, and huge benefit, of the search/sort not having anything to do
+> with the comparison is that if we decide that we want to compare by for
+> example height alone, we only need to change `compareTo`!

 ```python
 Insertion Sort (A)